Day 179 · Sunday, June 28

 Transcript

-Hello, my friend… so glad you're with me today.
-This is By God's Call — day 179, My Strength and Shield.
+Hello, my friend… so glad to be with you today.
+This is By God's Call — day 179, Sing in the Morning.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.